Wildlife Research and Conservation 2023

 Reduced: 37 Euro

-The banquet ticket includes the vegetarian buffet and a welcome drink.
+The banquet ticket includes live music, a vegetarian buffet and a welcome drink.
 Additional drinks will be available on a self-pay basis.

 Contact